-Microsoft has filed an Ex Parte Motion for Supplemental Preliminary Injunction ("Supplemental Preliminary Injunction Motion") to prevent the activities of John Doe Defendants 1 and 2 (collectively "Defendants") who are engaged in harmful and malicious Internet activities directed at Microsoft, its customers, and the general public.
-In the Supplemental Preliminary Injunction Motion, Microsoft seeks ex parte relief to disable the recently registered domains set forth in Appendix A to the Proposed Order.
+Microsoft has filed an Ex Parte Motion for Fourth Supplemental Preliminary Injunction ("Fourth Supplemental Preliminary Injunction Motion") to prevent the activities of John Doe Defendants 1 and 2 (collectively "Defendants") who are engaged in harmful and malicious Internet activities directed at Microsoft, its customers, and the general public.
+In its Fourth Supplemental Preliminary Injunction Motion, Microsoft seeks ex parte relief to disable the recently registered domains set forth in Appendix A of the proposed Fourth Supplemental Preliminary Injunction Order ("Order").
 That will cease the irreparable harm resulting from Defendants' conduct.
-Microsoft seeks relief under seal, with respect to the portion of the Order disabling the domains in Appendix A to the Proposed Order, because advance public disclosure or notice of that requested relief would allow Defendants to evade such relief and further prosecution of this action, thereby perpetuating the irreparable harm at issue.
-The reasons for Microsoft's request are set forth in detail in the Supplemental Preliminary Injunction Motion filed concurrently herewith.
-Therefore, Microsoft requests that the Ex Parte Motion to Supplement Preliminary Injunction Order and associated pleadings be sealed pending execution of the ex parte relief sought in Microsoft's Supplemental Preliminary Injunction Order, in particular disabling of the domains set forth in Appendix A to the Proposed Order.
+Microsoft seeks ex parte relief under seal, with respect to the portion of the Order disabling the domains in Appendix A, because advance public disclosure or notice of that requested relief would allow Defendants to evade such relief and further prosecution of this action, thereby perpetuating the irreparable harm at issue.
+The reasons for Microsoft's request are set forth in detail in the Fourth Supplemental Preliminary Injunction Motion filed concurrently herewith.
+Therefore, Microsoft requests that the Ex Parte Motion for Fourth Supplemental Preliminary Injunction Order and associated pleadings be sealed pending execution of the ex parte relief sought in Microsoft's Fourth Supplemental Preliminary Injunction Order, in particular disabling of the domains set forth in Appendix A to the Order.
 Microsoft's requested sealing order is narrowly tailored to impose the least restriction on the public's right of access to information as possible.
-Microsoft requests that all sealed documents be immediately unsealed upon execution of the portion of the Order disabling the domains set forth in Appendix A to the Proposed Order.
-As soon as that relief is executed, all papers will be made available on the public docket.
+Microsoft requests that all sealed documents be immediately unsealed upon execution of the portion of the Order disabling the domains set forth in Appendix A. As soon as that relief is executed, all papers will be made available on the public docket.